MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-chat-widget.md

 You can configure visual and sound notifications to be sent to customers when they're interacting with agents through the chat widget on your organization portal.
 If the chat window is minimized or isn't active, a sound notification is played when a message arrives and a count of the unread messages is displayed.

-To enable the customer notifications:
+To enable customer notifications:

 1. In Omnichannel admin center, edit a chat widget, and on the **Chat channel settings** page, select the **User features** tab.

 2. For **Customer notifications**, set the toggle to **On**.
-The following checkboxes are displayed as selected.
+The following checkboxes are displayed as selected:
    - **Show number of new messages**
    - **Play sound notifications for new messages**